ViktoriyaVMCG/FinalProject/README.md

 * playbook.yml
   * The file consist of the code that connecting to the roles files that are has special command for the following httpd, java, jenkins, and jump.
 * httpd main.yml
-  * The file consists of the code that Install Updates, Copy Ssh Private Keys, Copy Ssh Publick Keys, Install Apache Packages and Ensures httpd is running
+  * The file consists of the code that Install Updates, Copy Ssh Private Keys, Copy Ssh Publick Keys, Install Apache Packages and Ensures httpd is running.
 * java main.yml
-  * The file consists of the code that Install Java, Configure Java and its Environment Variables and  Exports/Run Jenkins env file for make JAVA_HOME available globally
+  * The file consists of the code that Install Java, Configure Java and its Environment Variables and  Exports/Run Jenkins env file for make JAVA_HOME available globally.
+* jenkins main.yml
+  * The file consists of the code that Install Updates, Install wget and git, Download Jenkins repo, Import Jenkins Key, Install Jenkins, Start & Enable Jenkins, Sleep for 30 seconds and continue with play, Get init password Jenkins, and Print init password Jenkins.
+* jump main.yml
+  * The file onsists of the code that Install Updates, and Install Epel-Releas.